NatanCarlos/Limpa-PC/README.md

 # Limpa-PC
-Bat to clean temp computer files
+Bat to clean temp computer files.

-Download file and run as administrator
+Download file and run as administrator.